Implementation

 INFO

-MPP SDK throws MppException if configuration file is missing, broken or otherwise fails to load.
+The MPP SDK throws MppException if the configuration file is missing, corrupted, or fails to load.

 GooglePay Interface